UoMResearchIT/r-tidyverse-digital-humanities/index.md

 root: .
 ---

-This is a modified version of the University of Manchester Course [R for data analysis](https://app.manchester.ac.uk/rrdata), taylored for the digital humanities.
+This is a modified version of the University of Manchester Course [R for data analysis](https://app.manchester.ac.uk/rrdata), tailored for the digital humanities.

 The UoM R course is, itself an abridged and modified version of the Software Carpentry lesson [R for reproducible scientific analysis](http://swcarpentry.github.io/r-novice-gapminder).